Puzzle summary

 Is my data stored?

-Why are some words missing?
+Why did some words vanish?

 Glossary: